-The company has entered into franchise agreement with Bendigo and Adelaide Bank Limited that governs the management of the Community Bank branches at Fremantle, Western Australia.
+The Company has entered into franchise agreement with Bendigo and Adelaide Bank Limited that governs the management of the Community Bank® branches at Mandurah and Halls Head, Western Australia.

-The branch operates as a franchise of Bendigo Bank, using the name "Bendigo Bank" and the logo and system of operations of Bendigo Bank.
-The company manages the Community Bank branches on behalf of the Bendigo Bank, however all transactions with customers conducted through the Community Bank branches are effectively conducted between the customers and Bendigo Bank.
+The branches operate as a franchise of Bendigo Bank, using the name "Bendigo Bank" and the logo and system of operations of Bendigo Bank.
+The Company manages the Community Bank® ranches on behalf of the Bendigo Bank, however all transactions with customers conducted through the Community Bank® branches are effectively conducted between the customers and Bendigo Bank.

-All deposits are made with Bendigo Bank, and all personal and investment products are products of Bendigo Bank, with the company facilitating the provision of those products.
-All loans, leases or hire purchase transactions, issues of new credit or debit cards, temporary or bridging finance and any other transaction that involves creating a new debt, o increasing or changing the terms of an existing debt owed to Bendigo Bank, must be approved by Bendigo Bank.
+All deposits are made with Bendigo Bank, and all personal and investment products are products of Bendigo Bank, with the Company facilitating the provision of those products.
+All loans, leases or hire purchase transactions, issues of new credit or debit cards, temporary or bridging finance and any other transaction that involves creating a new debt, increasing or changing the terms of an existing debt owed to Bendigo Bank, must be approved by Bendigo Bank.
 All credit transactions are made with Bendigo Bank, and all credit products are products of Bendigo Bank.

-Bendigo Bank provides significant assistance in establishing and maintaining the Community Bank branch franchise operations.
+Bendigo Bank provides significant assistance in establishing and maintaining the Community Bank® branch franchise operations.
 It also continues to provide ongoing management and operational support, and other assistance and guidance in relation to all aspects of the franchise operation, including advice in relation to:

-- · Advice and assistance in relation to the design, layout and fit out of the Community Bank branches; - Training for the branch manager and other employees in banking management systems and interface protocol; - Methods and procedures for the sale of products and provision of services; - · Security and cash logistic controls; - · Calculation of company revenue and payment of many operating and administrative expenses; - · The formulation and implementation of advertising and promotional programs; and - · Sales techniques and proper customer relations.
+- Advice and assistance in relation to the design, layout and fit out of the Community Bank® branches; - Training for the branch manager and other employees in banking management systems and interface protocol: - Methods and procedures for the sale of products and provision of services; - · Security and cash logistic controls; - Calculation of Company revenue and payment of many operating and administrative expenses; - The formulation and implementation of advertising and promotional programs; and - · Sales techniques and proper customer relations.

-25. Company details
+Note 24.
+Company details